ArcovanBreda/CEConvDL2/blogpost.md

 ### D. Training time study

-During the reproduction of "Color Imbalance," we observed a significant discrepancy in the training times required for the two models.
+During the reproduction of "Color Imbalance" we observed a significant discrepancy in the training times required for the two models.
 To verify that the CECNN excels in retaining and sharing shape information, we tested a Z2CNN model with a similar training duration.
 This was achieved by increasing the width (parameter called planes) of each layer from 20 to 70.

 <div align="center">
   <img src="blogpost_imgs/Longtailed_appendix.png" alt="Jitter ablation" width="600px">